LauraAmabili/DigitalForensics/MLforFraudDetection.md

 -assignment

-SPLITTING DECISION
+### Splitting decision

-me have to define a metric - impurity or caos
+we have to define a metric - **impurity or caos**
-minimal: all elemnts are good or Not
+minimal: all elements are good or Not
-maximum: half of one type , half of the other type you have to undestand if the split is giving you an increase or decrease of impurity -> we want to minimize the impurity find a way to measure such impurity: ENTROPY or GINI index (they are 0 or 1- maximum when are half/half 0 all related to the 0 or 1 class) they are totally equivalent you ahve to decide how to split and when by choosing the split in terms of decrease in impurity -> gain higher gain is preferred !!!!
+maximum: half of one type , half of the other type you have to understand if the split is giving you an increase or decrease of impurity -> we want to minimize the impurity find a way to measure such impurity: ENTROPY or GINI index (they are 0 or 1- maximum when are half/half 0 all related to the 0 or 1 class) they are totally equivalent you have to decide how to split and when by choosing the split in terms of decrease in impurity -> gain higher gain is preferred !!!!
 GAIN = DECREASE IN IMPURITY

 you perform this by following a greedy and recursive strategy: take the feature, compute the gain, take the feature, compute the gain, select the one with the best gain since you have tree structure you can parallize it

-STOPPING DECISION
+### Stopping decision

-if the tree continuous to split -> overfitting stop before your model start fit your own distribution to avoid devide training and validation
+if the tree continuous to split -> overfitting stop before your model start fit your own distribution to avoid:  devide training and validation

 properties:
 you can rappresent every decision tree as a rule set -> set of rules that every the same rules of a decision tree